blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 - `temp_probe_fault` — DS18B20 backsheet probe returned an invalid reading (disconnected or out-of-range, i.e. < −40 °C or > 110 °C); rate-limited to once per report window.
 PR evaluation is suppressed for the affected sample cycle; `mod_temp_c` emits `−9999` in any summary window with no valid temperature readings.
 - `modbus_fail` — Modbus bus unreachable after 3 retries; the whole combiner or the RS-485 cable is suspect.

-## 7.5 Commissioning Checklist

-Before deploying to a live array:

-1. **Verify your inverter or combiner model publishes per-string voltage.** Consult the Modbus RTU communication manual.
-If only per-string current and a shared bus voltage are available, shading root-cause alerts will not fire; document this for O&M so `soiling`/`string_fault` alerts are understood to also cover undetected shading.

-2. **Obtain the correct register map, scaling, and parity from the vendor.** The defaults in §5 are illustrative only.
-Collect:
-   - Starting register address (`reg_base`) for string 1's voltage
-   - Register layout (are V and I contiguous per string, or in separate blocks?)
-   - Voltage scaling (raw register × factor = volts)
-   - Current scaling (raw register × factor = amps)
-   - Modbus slave ID, baud, parity, stop bits

-3. **Bench-test Modbus before field installation.** Use a USB-RS-485 adapter and a Modbus simulator (Modbus Mechanic, ModRSsim2) to confirm register reads match expectations.
-Adjust `modbus_baud`, `modbus_slave_id`, `modbus_parity`, `modbus_stop_bits`, `reg_base`, `string_v_scale_x100`, `string_a_scale_x1000` via Notehub environment variables (see §5) and verify the next inbound sync delivers the changes (up to 120 min lag).

-4. **Set the correct STC power rating per string.** Update `string_stc_w` to match the actual installed string rating (sum of module wattages at STC, or from the MPPT input nameplate).
-The default `6000` W is a 15-module × 400 W example only.

-5. **Adjust temperature coefficient if needed.** The default `temp_coeff_per10000 = −35` is typical for mono-PERC silicon (−0.35 %/°C).
-Bifacial, thin-film, and heterojunction modules may differ; consult the module datasheet.

-6. **Set the Performance Ratio alert threshold.** The default `perf_thresh_pct = 80` fires alerts when PR < 0.80.
-If your array has chronic low-light or seasonal shadow patterns, a higher threshold (e.g., 75) may reduce false positives; a lower threshold (e.g., 85) increases sensitivity.
-Test with the alert-simulation technique in §8.

-7. **Confirm irradiance sensor placement.** The pyranometer must be co-planar with the array (same tilt and azimuth), within 2–3 m of the array, and free of shadows and nearby shading objects.

-8. **Validate sleep/wake profile with Mojo (bench only).** See §8 Validation and Testing for power measurement procedure.
-Confirm idle current in the expected range; remove Mojo and its Qwiic cable before field enclosure.

-## 8. Validation and Testing
+## 9. Validation and Testing

 **Expected cadence.** In steady state on a sunny day a correctly-behaving array generates one `solar_summary.qo` event per `report_interval_min` minutes (default: one per hour) and zero `solar_alert.qo` events.
 Tuning `report_interval_min` down via Notehub automatically re-issues `hub.set` on the next wake cycle so the Notecard's outbound sync cadence stays aligned with the new summary interval.
-When changing either `report_interval_min` or `sample_interval_sec`, verify that `report_interval_min × 60` remains an integer multiple of `sample_interval_sec`; if it is not, the firmware rounds the window length up so the actual summary window covers at least the full configured period (see §5 Timing constraint note).
+When changing either `report_interval_min` or `sample_interval_sec`, verify that `report_interval_min × 60` remains an integer multiple of `sample_interval_sec`; if it is not, the firmware rounds the window length up so the actual summary window covers at least the full configured period (see §6 Timing constraint note).
 At night or under heavy overcast, irradiance falls below `irradiance_min_wm2` and PR evaluation is suppressed — the summary note still emits, carrying the actual (near-zero) measured values.

 **Modbus first-light.** Before connecting to the real inverter, run the firmware against a USB-RS-485 adapter and a Modbus simulator (Modbus Mechanic, ModRSsim2, or any slave simulator) to verify the register reads match the expected values.
-Confirm that `modbus_baud`, `modbus_slave_id`, `modbus_parity`, and `modbus_stop_bits` match the inverter configuration — all four are settable via Notehub [environment variables](#5-notehub-setup) without re-flashing.
+Confirm that `modbus_baud`, `modbus_slave_id`, `modbus_parity`, and `modbus_stop_bits` match the inverter configuration — all four are settable via Notehub [environment variables](#6-notehub-setup) without re-flashing.
 Default framing is 8N1 (no parity, 1 stop bit), which matches most Modbus RTU devices.
 Most field-commissioning problems trace to a single parameter mismatch.

 **Alert simulation.** The easiest way to force alerts without going to the roof: in the Fleet environment variables, set `string_stc_w` to a value four or more times higher than the actual string's STC power rating (for example, change the default `6000` to `24000`).
 The inflated expected-power denominator drives every configured string's computed PR well below the 80% default threshold.
-After the next inbound sync delivers the change (up to 120 minutes — see the Sync strategy note in §6), all strings will fire `degraded` alerts on their next sample.
+After the next inbound sync delivers the change (up to 120 minutes — see the Sync strategy note in §7), all strings will fire `degraded` alerts on their next sample.
 Confirm that `solar_alert.qo` events appear in Notehub for each configured string.
 Restore `string_stc_w` to the correct rated value when done.

 > **Note:** Do not use `perf_thresh_pct` values above `100` for this test — the firmware clamps that variable to a maximum of `100` (effective threshold: PR < 1.00), so setting `120` produces no additional effect beyond `100`.